portworx/px-docs/portworx-on-aws-asg.md

 2. Launch an instance from this AMI.
 3. Configure this instance to run PX.
 Install Docker and follow [these](/run-with-systemd.html) instructions to configure the image to run PX.
 Please **do not start PX** while creating the master AMI.://aws.amazon.com/cloudformation

 This AMI will ensure that PX is able to launch on startup.
-Subsequently, PX will receive it's runtime configuration via [`cloud-init`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+Subsequently, PX will receive it's runtime configuration via [`cloud-init`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) or via environment variables.

 ### Create EBS volume templates
 Create various EBS volume templates for PX to use.
 PX will use these templates as a reference when creating new EBS volumes while scaling up.